In this article

 Tremors refer to involuntary shaking in one or various areas of the body.
 Alcohol shakes can occur intermittently, or they can be constant.

-There are various causes of alcohol shakes:
+There are three main causes of alcohol shakes:

-To respond to the sedative effects of alcohol, the brain releases more excitatory neurotransmitters than usual.
-This increases nerve activity to keep the body more alert and awake.
 These adjustments in brain chemistry are partly why those experiencing high alcohol tolerance often don’t seem drunk.

 Symptoms of alcohol withdrawal include:

-This can result in severe shaking or shivering.
+Some people can develop severe symptoms of alcohol withdrawal called delirium tremens (DTs).
+This condition can result in severe shaking or shivering.

 Additional symptoms and side effects of delirium tremens include:

 Prolonged liver disease results in several risks and complications.
 This includes a potentially fatal brain condition called hepatic encephalopathy.

-This disease develops when the liver cannot filter toxins that affect the brain cells from the blood.
-These toxins contain substances, including ammonia, manganese, and more.
+These unfiltered toxins contain substances, including ammonia, manganese, and more.
 When these toxins collect in the brain, the individual starts to experience various symptoms.
 These include:

-Alcohol addiction that involves frequent and excessive drinking can also affect the cerebellum.
-This is a part of the brain found near the top of the brain stem.
-The cerebellum maintains balance, coordination, and fine motor movement.
+The cerebellum is a part of the brain found near the top of the brain stem.
+It maintains balance, coordination, and fine motor movement.

 Other symptoms and side effects of alcohol-related cerebellar dysfunction include: